gnolang/gno-by-example/README.md

 The base application is built with `React` and utilizes the `Chakra UI` framework.
 You will need `Node v20+` to run it locally.

-Since the project is community-run, users can contribute new tutorials or modify existing ones.

 As a community-driven project, users are welcome to contribute by creating new tutorials or modifying existing ones.

 All tutorials are located within the `./src/tutorials/gno.land/gbe` subdirectory.
 Tutorials are automatically generated